 Students taking Fiber Arts VI will culminate their learning journey in Fiber Arts by synthesizing experiences which encompass art history, art criticism, aesthetics, and production into a representative artistic statement.
 Each student will compile a portfolio of their work/research from previous Fiber Arts courses, and augment this documentation in a multimedia presentation.
-During this semester, students will summarize their research and exploration of fiber processes, techniques and artifacts from many cultures, and will continue to demonstrate their mastery of the art elements and principles as applied to the construction of textile forms.
+During this semester, students will summarize their research and exploration of fiber processes, techniques and artifacts from many cultures, and will continue to research and explore fiber processes, techniques and artifacts from many cultures, and will continue to demonstrate their mastery of the art elements and principles as applied to the construction of textile forms.
 An in-depth study of selected processes, in appropriate cultural and historical contexts, will continue to form the basis of student inquiry.
 Each student will focus on a particular course of study, which may include weaving, dyeing, basketry, and quilting, or other fiber arts as chosen.
 Students will be building on the knowledge, experiences, and concepts learned in the previous Fiber Arts courses, to produce a unique body of work representative of their area of study.

-Prerequisite: Fiber Arts I-V courses, to produce a unique body of work representative of their Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma
+Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma